 The Build Alternative would provide enhanced lighting to improve roadway visibility.
 Lighting may be upgraded at ramp merges and diverges, if necessary.
 Lighting would also be added to overhead signs and at the HOV/express lane entrance and toll zone boundaries, locations on the highway where visibility is restricted by barriers, locations where the median width is narrow and drivers may be exposed to headlight glare, and locations where concentrations of nighttime accidents are known to have occurred.
-The exact locations of new lighting would be determined during the final design phase.
+The exact locations and configurations of new lighting would be determined during the design phase.

 The lighting would have LEDs configured at the minimum necessary illumination level and optimal angle to restrict light to the freeway right-of-way.
-Shields on the fixtures would be used to reduce light trespass to surrounding properties.
+Shields on the fixtures would be used where feasible to reduce light trespass into species habitat and surrounding properties.